Fundamental limitations for quantum and nano thermodynamics: Abstract

 \section{Abstract}

-The relationship between thermodynamics and statistical physics is valid in the {\it thermodynamic limit} -- when the number of particles involved becomes very large.
-Here we study thermodynamics in the opposite regime -- at both the nano scale, and when quantum effects become important.
-Applying results from quantum information theory we construct a theory of thermodynamics in these extreme limits.
-In the quantum regime, we find that the standard free energy no longer determines the amount of work which can be extracted from a resource, nor which state transitions can occur spontaneously.
-We derive a criteria for thermodynamical state transitions, and find two free energies: one which determines the amount of work which can be extracted from a small system in contact with a heat bath, and the other which quantifies the reverse process.
-They imply that generically, there are additional constraints which govern spontaneous thermodynamical processes.
-We find that there are fundamental limitations on work extraction from nonequilibrium states, due to both finite size effects which are present at the nano scale, as well as quantum coherences.
-This implies that thermodynamical transitions are generically irreversible at this scale, and we quantify the degree to which this is so, and the condition for reversibility to hold.
-There are particular equilibrium processes which approach the ideal efficiency, provided that certain special conditions are met.
+The relationship between thermodynamics and statistical physics is valid in the thermodynamic limit - when the number of particles becomes very large.
+Here, we study thermodynamics in the opposite regime - at both the nano scale, and when quantum effects become important.
+Applying results from quantum information theory we construct a theory of thermodynamics in these limits.
+We derive general criteria for thermodynamical state transformations, and as special cases, find two free energies: one that quantifies the deterministically extractable work from a small system in contact with a heat bath, and the other that quantifies the reverse process.
+We find that there are fundamental limitations on work extraction from nonequilibrium states, owing to finite size effects and quantum coherences.
+This implies that thermodynamical transitions are generically irreversible at this scale.
+As one application of these methods, we analyse the efficiency of small heat engines and find that they are irreversible during the adiabatic stages of the cycle.